Summer

 Course Description

-Designed for absolute beginners, Waltons New School of Music’s Introducing Irish Fiddle course introduces students to the basics of playing this subtle and demanding instrument – holding, bowing, fingering, etc. – and guides them through the main forms of traditional music (jigs, reels, hornpipes, airs, etc.), including some of their many variations.
+Designed for absolute beginners, this summer version of Waltons New School of Music's Introducing Irish Fiddle course introduces students to the basics of playing this subtle and demanding instrument – holding, bowing, fingering, etc. – and guides them through the main forms of traditional music (jigs, reels, hornpipes, airs, etc.), including some of their many variations.
 Regional and individual playing styles will also be covered, giving the student an important first source of repertoire.

 Enrol in this course.